 It is helpful to think of the evaluation step as continually asking the question of whether the opportunity is worth investing in.
 You are actually constructing and then continually revising an "investment prospectus."

-There are five basic questions that you should ask as you evaluate an opportunity.
+To summarize, there are five basic questions that you should ask as you evaluate an opportunity.

-1. Is there a market opportunity?
+1. Is there a need in the market?

 • Hypothesis: market problem and potential customers2.
 Is there a feasible solution?